Create A Living Trust in Texas

 When considering estate planning in Texas, it is important to understand the differences between a Revocable Trust and an Irrevocable Living Trust.
 A Revocable Trust allows you to make changes today without sacrificing your ability to easily amend or revoke the trust at any time in the future.
 On the other hand, an Irrevocable Living Trust commits all assets of a person’s estate and provides no future option for revocation or amendment.

-This type of trust offers potential tax benefits and can also help protect individuals from creditors, should they become incapacitated or pass away.
-As a Texas lawyer, I highly recommend that individuals consider carefully which type of trust is right for them in order to create the best living arrangement for themselves.
+This type of trust offers potential tax benefits and can also help protect individuals from creditors should they become incapacitated or pass away.
+As a Texas lawyer, I highly recommend that individuals consider carefully which type of trust is right for them to create the best living arrangement for themselves.

 Appointing a Successor Trustee to Manage Your Assets

 Nominating multiple trustees allows more flexibility should one trustee become unable to fulfill their duties.
-If you don’t appoint potential successors your assets could be tied up in probate court which could lead to lengthy delays and increased expenses for all parties involved.
-Selecting the right successor trustee is an important step in creating a Living Trust in Texas and it pays to get it right!
+If you don’t appoint potential successors, your assets could be tied up in probate court, leading to lengthy delays and increased expenses for all parties involved.
+Selecting the right successor trustee is an important step in creating a Living Trust in Texas, and it pays to get it right!

 Required Legal Documents for Living Trust